 Around 40 percent of all fish consumed annually, are raised on aquafarms which can either be land-based or ocean-based.
 Land-based farms raise thousands of fish in ponds, pools or even concrete tanks, where ocean-based aquafarms house fish in isolated cages either off-shore or in the open water.

-Keeping fish out in the ocean might seem like a better option to raise these animals, but the size of the cages used to house fish have been likened to the battery cages used for egg-laying hens.
+Keeping fish out in the ocean might seem like a better option to raise these animals, but the size of the cages used to house fish has been likened to the battery cages used for egg-laying hens.

-Land-based aquafarms do not get the added benefit that the open ocean offers in term of available sun-light, but rather all light is simulated by farmers.
+Land-based aquafarms do not get the added benefit that the open ocean offers in terms of available sunlight, but rather all light is simulated by farmers.
 Light exposure speeds up the rate at which fish grow, so some fish are exposed to light 24-hours a day.
 While this might make fish grow faster, it also negatively impacts the fish’s immune system, making them more susceptible to disease.

 In both cases, fish are overstocked and have little space to swim or display their natural behaviors, creating an extremely stressful environment.
 Lack of space also makes it difficult for smaller fish to avoid larger, more aggressive fish.
-The combination of stress and aggression leads to high rates of mortality, illness and injury.
+The combination of stress and aggression leads to high rates of mortality, illness, and injury.
 Around 40 percent of aquafarmed fish will die before the farmer is ready to slaughter them.